 This is very effective and works because the decision process whether to execute a program or not is handled behind the extension, within it's sandbox.
 Chrome modeled extensions run in a separate sandbox, independent of the current web page's DOM.
 Therefore any malicious public code or web page cannot somehow trick IntraLaunch into running because it is impossible for the malicious code tell the extension, and thereby IntraLaunch, its ok or otherwise modify this whitelist.
 The entire extension model prohibits this and is the entire point of it, making this whitelist concept the best possible solution.

 To implement this whitelist, manage your extensions at chrome://extensions/ and click the Options link for IntaLaunch.
 Then enter a semi-colon list of URL's or domains you wish to allow, everything else will be restricted.
 Once the whitelist is in effect IntraLaunch will do nothing when the web browser's current URL (or domain) is not found in the options dialog.
 No errors or exceptions will be raised.
-If the whitelist is in effect the IntraLaunch demonstration check should say so with a yellow warning at the bottom.
+If the whitelist is in effect the IntraLaunch demonstration check should say so with a yellow warning at the bottom such as this screenshot .

 Wildcards and regular expressions are not supported.
 All URLs should start with http:// or https://.
 All URL values are case insensitive and must include absolute FQDN's.
 Possibly refresh the web page after a change. (eg. "http://intranet.yourcompany.com/;https://portal.yourcompany.com/")